-PRP (platelet rich plasma) skin therapy is a fantastic facial treatment that uses a small amount of your own blood to stimulate the production of collagen and new skin cells.
-The treatment helps rejuvenate a range of ageing skin issues including fine lines, wrinkles, general sagging and more.
+PRP (platelet rich plasma) skin therapy is a clever facial treatment that uses a small amount of your own blood to naturally stimulate the production of collagen and new skin cells from within.
+The treatment has a number of rejuvenation benefits as it can improve the appearance of lines, boost luminosity and even skin texture.

 Platelet rich plasma therapy can also be used on any part of the body, and here at the Light Touch Clinic we have used the treatment on ageing hands, crepey necks and the chest and décolletage areas.